nkh/ftl/config/ftl/man/ftl.md

 	Sometime Previews in ftl are not enough, eg. you really want to see that pdf with the images in it not just a text rendering.
-The external key bindings set the _emode_ variable and external viewer decide how to display an entry, that may be in a text based application or not.
+The external key bindings set the _emode_ variable and an external viewer decide how to display an entry, that may be in a text based application or not.

 	*ftl* had a some viewers for images, videos, comics, directories